algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 ### 3.4 Communication Protocols

-This section of the Technical Specifications Document describes the communication protocols used by the Sportshield anti-theft system.
+This section of the Technical Specifications Document describes the communication protocols used by the SportShield anti-theft system.
 These protocols enable the system to interact with external devices and services, such as CORIS Innovation's server, to send important data like battery level and GPS position.

 **Bluetooth Low Energy (BLE)**<br>
 The system utilizes Bluetooth Low Energy for wireless communication between the anti-theft device and the user's smartphone.
 Through BLE, the device can transmit its status, including activation state and battery level, and receive commands, such as unlocking requests or configuration changes.
 This communication is facilitated by the ArduinoBLE library, which manages the BLE service and characteristics for password management, device configuration, and state updates.